How to Make Homemade and Natural Detergent

 - Grate the soap bar.
-You will need approximately two cups worth.
+You’ll need approximately two cups worth.

 - Boil one liter of water in a pot and add the two cups of soap.
 Allow to boil over low heat while stirring with a wooden spoon.

 - In another container, add the borax and baking soda.
-Add the watter that was boiled with the already melted soap, and mix well using a wooen spoon.
+Add the water that was boiled with the already melted soap, and mix well using a wooden spoon.
 Stir until everything is dissolved.

-- Then, if you like, add some sort of aromatic essential oil to fragrance your detergent.
+- Then, if you like, add some sort of aromatic essential oil to give your detergent a nice fragrance.